 Urban planning agencies, architecture firms, and most engineering businesses will also apply under this class.

 What is Not a Class 42 Trademark Service?

-- Likewise, word processing services are usually considered class 35 services.
-However, word processing services with a strong data processing or storage component should consider filing under both class 35 and class 42.
+- Likewise, word processing services are usually considered Class 35 services.
+However, word processing services with strong data processing or storage components should consider filing under both Class 35 and Class 42.

 There are a few other steps you should perform both before and after you formally register your mark with the USPTO.